 – Study items to be considered include, but are not limited to:

- What enhancements should be made to the existing NNI related Recommendations or what new Recommendations should be developed?
+ What enhancements should be made to the existing NNI related Recommendations or what new Recommendations should be developed:

 o for the networks employing Optical Transport Network (OTN) to accommodate new Ethernet clients?

-o for OTN to enable OTN rates beyond 400 Gbit/s such that they can be carried over single or multiple wavelength interfaces?
+o to enable OTN interfaces at rates beyond 400 Gbit/s such that they can be carried over single or multiple wavelength interfaces?

-o for OTN to enable optical lane rates of 100 Gbit/s in 100G, 200G, 400G and (future) B400G FlexO interfaces?
+o to enable OTN interfaces with optical lane rates of 100 Gbit/s in 100G, 200G, 400G and (future) B400G FlexO interfaces?

 o for OTN and MTN support of the radio fronthaul / backhaul networks in line with IMT2020/5G mobile, network virtualization, high-definition video (4K, etc.)?